 - 60-Day Notice – you must give a written notice to the defendant a minimum of 60 days prior to filing your claim.
-The written notice must detail your complaint and include the actual damages as well as damages you are seeking for pain and suffering and lawyer fees.
-If you don’t receive a response to your letter, or the complaint is not addressed and compensated for, you can proceed with the claim.
+The written notice must detail your complaint.
+It must also include the actual damages as well as damages you are seeking for pain and suffering and lawyer fees.
+What happens if you don’t receive a response to your letter?
+Or, what happens if the complaint is not addressed and compensated for?
+In those cases, you can then proceed with the claim.

 - Defendant Options – once you have filed a lawsuit, the defendant can pay the damages you requested, ignore your request, propose a settlement and give it to your lawyer within 60 days of receiving the lawsuit notice, or propose mediation to arrive at a compromise.

 It is also important to know that during a trial, the court may award additional damages that are in excess of the damages that you requested.
 This occurs if the court finds that the defendant acted knowingly or intentionally in their deceptive trade practice against you.

 The court can award a maximum of three times your economic damages if it finds that the defendant knowingly committed deceptive practices.

 Hiring a Lawyer To Protect Your Rights As a Consumer

 Although the DTPA gives consumers broad parameters to file a claim against a third party, you still need an experienced consumer protection lawyer to help you negotiate a settlement, provide you with advice during a mediation, or pursue a jury trial against a company that refuses to settle.